mmizumoto1213/cse15l-lab-reports/lab-report-5-week-10.md

 ![Given Code's Issue To Fix](194Problem.PNG)

 The expected output from running test 194 is an empty list.
 This is because test file 194 is not following the format of a file.
-The issue in the given code is that it is only looking for open brackets, closing brackets, open parenthesis, and closing parenthesis to exist.
+The issue in the given code is that it is only ensuring that open brackets, closing brackets, open parenthesis, and closing parenthesis are in the file.
 It is not checking that the closing bracket is next to the open parenthesis.

 ![Test 22](Test22.PNG)